FlipDyn with Control: Resource Takeover Games with Dynamics: Problem Formulation

-In this work, we aim to determine an optimal control input for the dynamical system along with the corresponding takeover strategy for each player.
-Given a non-zero initial state $x_{1}$, we pose the resource takeover and dynamic system control problem as a zero-sum dynamic game described by the dynamics~\eqref{eq:Flip_dynamics} and~\eqref{eq:FlipDyn_compact} over a finite-horizon $L$, where the defender aims to minimize a net cost given by:
+In this work, we aim to design optimal control policy and takeover strategy pairs for both player governing the described dynamical system.
+Given a non-zero initial state $x_{1}$, we pose the resource takeover and control problem as a zero-sum game goverened by the dynamics~\eqref{eq:Flip_dynamics} and~\eqref{eq:FlipDyn_compact}, over a finite-horizon $L$, where the defender aims to minimize a net cost given by: